 Signs Of Dysfunctional Mother-Daughter Relationships

 - You are quick to pass judgment or be judged, and most of the criticism is harsh and counter-productive.
 Being dismissive of each other’s actions or emotions.

-- The relationship is extremely taxing on one’s emotions, time, and attention.
+- There is no proper bonding; instead, the relationship is extremely taxing on one’s emotions, time, and attention.

 - Off-hand, distasteful, or unwarranted jokes about hurtful things.

 - If your relationship constantly involves drama, it is far from healthy.

 - A toxic mother-daughter relationship makes you the source of happiness, which can come at the cost of your mental health.

 - You feel helpless when it comes to setting boundaries or standing up for yourself.

 - You find yourself constantly bickering with each other instead of having healthy communication.